CSCE-614-Dr-Kim-Fall-2024/MERCURY_GRP19/README.md

 pip install -e .
 ```

-### Step 2: Enter the Main SCALE-Sim Directory
+### Step 2: Enter the Main `scalesim` Directory

-Navigate to the main 'scalesim' directory by running the following command within the directory 'MERCURY_GRP19/scalesim/':
+Navigate to the main 'scalesim' directory by running the following command within the directory `MERCURY_GRP19/scalesim/`:

 ```bash
 cd scalesim/